dreamcatcher-tech/network/Inbox/2024-03-07 1802 using an LLM to exercise artifact.md

 Develop a shorthand notation to describe the sequences of moves we are attempting.

 Can then turn these into actual programs that can run large load on our servers.

+These would be all the things that can happen during repeatable computation.

+Would culminate in a single workflow that the engine loops over to process all actions, with each possible move being described and documented.
+These are the exhaustive possible moves in the system.